mainflux/edge/modbus/README.md

 ## Deployment

-The service itself is distributed as Docker container.
-Check the [`modbus-adapter`](https://github.com/mainflux/mainflux/blob/master/docker/docker-compose.yml#L273-L291) service section in docker-compose to see how service is deployed.
+Check the [`modbus-adapter`](https://github.com/mainflux/edge/blob/master/docker/modbus/docker-compose.yml#L6) service section in docker-compose to see how service is deployed.

 Running this service outside of container requires working instance of the message broker service.